Def152/AVR/README.md

 # AVR
-random AVR stuff, mostly atmega328p
+Random AVR stuff, mostly for atmega328p
+You can use it however you want.